Japan has its best Olympic medal haul: 27 gold, 58 overall

 Why?
 A historic haul of medals.

-Japan had its best Olympic production in every category: the most gold medals (27), the most overall (58), and a third-place finish in both categories behind two much larger countries — the United States and China.
+Japan had its best Olympic production in every category: the most gold medals (27), the most overall (58), and a third-place finish in gold medals behind two much larger countries — the United States and China.

 “Japan’s national team was able to make its own record result this time,” deputy delegation head Mitsugi Ogata said Sunday as the Olympics ended.
 “We don’t want this to be like disappearing fireworks.
 We think it is important that we keep this momentum going through Paris 2024, and Los Angeles 2028.”